I7-Examples/Bronze/docs/source.txt

 	repeat with way running through directions
 	begin;
 		let place be the room way from the location;
-		if place is a discernible room, change way to marked for special listing; end repeat;
+		if place is a discernible room, now way is marked for special listing; end repeat;
 	register things marked for listing;
 	say " [a prepared list delimited in disjunctive style]".